jakejarvis/spoons/README.md

 - `PHONENUM`: numeric phone number claimed through Twilio; ex: +1 (917) 477-6667
 - `PHONENUM_FRIENDLY` (optional): phone number in text-based format if you [searched for one containing SPOONS on Twilio](https://support.twilio.com/hc/en-us/articles/223135247-How-to-search-for-phone-numbers); ex: +1 (917) 4-SPOONS

-Don't forget to change the phone number that's displayed in the `sms.php` how-to page.

 ---